Oscar Washington

-Oscar Douglas Washington (c.
-1912 – 2004/05) was an American songwriter, guitarist, school teacher and record label owner.
+Oscar Douglas Washington (Feb 18, 1912 – 2004/05) was an American songwriter, guitarist, school teacher and record label owner.
 He is credited as co-writer of the jazz and rhythm and blues classic "Night Train", and was also influential in the early career of Chuck Berry.

+Childhood

+Washington was born in Tulsa, Oklahoma.
+His family fled Tulsa during the 1921 Tulsa race massacre.

 Career

 By the early 1950s, Washington was working in St Louis, Missouri as a school teacher and guitarist.
 There he collaborated with saxophonist Jimmy Forrest on the composition of "Night Train", which became a number 1 R&B hit in 1952.
 Most sources credit Washington with writing the lyrics of the song.
 He also recorded under the name Faith Douglass.

 In 1953, he started the small independent Ballad record label in St Louis.
 The label released a series of doo-wop singles by the Swans, which had some regional success.
 After hearing an unrecorded guitarist, Chuck Berry, playing in clubs, he persuaded Berry to make his first record as part of another group, Joe Alexander & the Cubans.
 They released a calypso record, "Oh Maria", in 1954, which was co-written by Washington.
 It has been suggested that Berry played guitar on the record, though Berry later denied any involvement.
 Although Washington did not continue to work with Berry, he continued to release occasional records on the Ballad label until the late 1950s.
 From 1966-1968 he revived the Ballad record label for a group called The Gifts and another called The Citations.
 In the late 1960s, he was involved in the small SaintMo label, which also released several singles with little success.

 Broadcast Music, Inc. (BMI) credits Washington with 70 compositions as a songwriter, including "Night Train".